mongodb/specifications/source/crud/crud.rst

      *
      * This option is sent only if the caller explicitly provides a value.
 The default is to not send a value.
      *
      * Note: this option is mapped to the "new" findAndModify boolean field.
-ReturnDocument.Before is represents false,
+ReturnDocument.Before represents false,
      * and ReturnDocument.After represents true.
      *
      * @see https://docs.mongodb.com/manual/reference/command/findAndModify/